razorpay/blade/packages/blade/src/components/Card/_decisions/interactive-cards.md

 ## Hoverable Card

-For hoverable card there are two things we need to solve:
+For hoverable card there are 3 things we need to solve:

 1. Actual visual hover indication, eg scalling up the card.
 2. Giving users control when the card is hovered.
+3. Mobile interaction

 No.1 point can be solved by providing an `isScaled` prop